 Click on the tiles below for answers to our most common questions.
 If you have a question that is not shown, click the button below to send us a message.Contact Us

 The Partnership was established in 2014.
-Since then, Chatham County, the City of Durham, and the Town of Pittsboro have worked together to explore and develop a regional solution to ensure their long-term water supply needs are collectively met.
+Since then, Chatham County, the City of Durham, the Town of Pittsboro, and OWASA have worked together to explore and develop a regional solution to ensure their long-term water supply needs are collectively met.

-Chatham County, the City of Durham, and the Town of Pittsboro are members of the partnership.
+Chatham County, the City of Durham, the Town of Pittsboro, and the OWASA are members of the partnership.

 Water will be withdrawn from the western side of Jordan Lake.
 Then the water will be treated and provided to regional water distribution systems.
 Preliminary details are shown in the map below.
 Locations of interconnections to Partner water distribution systems are being evaluated and subject to change.
 Hover over the numbers for more details.

 Before it even existed, Jordan Lake was planned as a source for regional water supply.
 The Towns of Cary and Apex have a shared water intake on Jordan Lake.
 They have supplied Jordan Lake’s water to the residents of Chatham County and the City of Durham for years.

 The Triangle region is growing and the demand for water is increasing.
 The State of North Carolina controls which utilities receive water supply allocations from Jordan Lake based on their forecasted future water needs.
 In 2017, the Partnership received a water supply allocation from Jordan Lake.
 This will support our mission to continue to provide reliable, high quality drinking water to the Triangle region.